-In class lecture and problem solving will occur.
 MyMathLab is the online component that will house the course information.
-Homework will be done online in this environment.
-Lecture notes, reference materials and videos are available there as well.
+All assignments will be done online in this environment.
+Reference materials and videos are available there as well.

 • Communications: Students participate in assignments involving topics related to finite math or other mathematics with an emphasis on business and social science application problems.
 They then share their results with their instructor and/or colleagues in class via written, oral, and visual methods.